Discussing Non-Pipeline Alternatives with ACEEE, National Grid and MyHEAT

 2. State and local climate policy

-Climate ambition at the state level has informed an emissions reductions target of 85% by 2025.
+New York State’s ambitious climate goals state an emissions reductions target of 85% by 2025.
 This means that natural gas sales would have to fall by 20% to achieve these goals.
 Existing and new climate policy in various states is forcing utilities to rethink the role of natural gas.

 3. Success with non-wires alternatives